Azure/Verified-Telemetry-Solution-Sample/docs/AzurePipeline.md

 * Update the value to * NonProdIoT{YourName}*

-    > Note: Please try to create a Resource Group in the specified format so that it is easier for us to delete resources after Bug Bash
+    > Note: A separate and new Resource Group is required to maintain a custom solution for each user Please try to create a New Resource Group in the specified format so that it is easier for us to delete resources after Bug Bash

-    > Note: A separate and new Resource Group is required to maintain a custom solution for each user
+    > Note: Please do not change the subscriptionID.

 * Click on *Update*